-Roblox Studio offers many debugging tools commonly found in Integrated Development Environments (IDEs).
-The debugger is a tool that helps you inspect your scripts line-by-line as they run.
-It displays data in the Watch, Call Stack, Breakpoints, and Output windows for you to inspect.
+Studio offers many debugging tools commonly found in Integrated Development Environments (IDEs).
+These tools help you resolve errors and inspect scripts line-by-line as they run.
+Debugging info is displayed in the Watch, Call Stack, Breakpoints, and Output windows for you to inspect.

 If you notice a problem in your experience or want to verify that it works as you intend, you can debug the code related to it as follows:

 Insert breakpoints on the lines of codes that you want to examine.